BULLYING AND HARASSMENT POLICY (GP 47)

 6.9.5 in consultation with relevant partners, including Human Resources, Faculty Relations, and the Office of Student Support, Rights, and Responsibilities, annual review of the University’s bullying and harassment policy statement and procedures.

-7.1 The Chief Safety Officer, in collaboration with Human Resources, Faculty Relations, and the Office of Student Support, Rights, and Responsibilities, will report annually through the President to the Board of Governors on the implementation of this policy.
-The Chief Safety Officer is responsible for preparing the annual report.
+7.1 The Chief Safety and Risk Officer, in collaboration with Human Resources, Faculty Relations, and the Office of Student Support, Rights, and Responsibilities, will report annually through the President to the Board of Governors on the implementation of this policy.
+The Chief Safety and Risk Officer is responsible for preparing the annual report.

 7.2 The annual report will at minimum include a summary of: